kumagai-group/pydefect/docs_rst/first_principles_calc.rst

 ------------------------------------------
 2. Tips for hybrid functional calculations
 ------------------------------------------
-Hybrid functionals, especially the HSE06 functional, and those with different exchange mixing parameters and/or screening distances, have been regularly used for point-defect calculations recently.
+Hybrid functionals, namely the HSE06 functional, and those with different exchange mixing parameters and/or screening distances, have been regularly used for point-defect calculations recently.

-Usually, hybrid functional calculations are a few tens more expensive than those with a functional based on the local or semilocal density approximation.
+Usually, their calculations are a few tens more expensive than those with a functional based on the local or semilocal density approximations.
 Therefore, we need to take a little ingenuity to reduce their computational costs.

 For this purpose, we regularly prepare the WAVECAR files obtained using a GGA functional.
-(Although we can also relax the atomic positions using GGA beforehand, it could be inappropriate for point-defect calculations, because site symmetry of a defect calculated by GGA could be different from that by hybrid functionals.)
+(Relaxation of the atomic positions using GGA beforehand could be inappropriate for point-defect calculations, because site symmetry of a defect calculated by GGA could be different from that by hybrid functionals, and once the symmetry is increased by GGA, it never be decreased by hybrid functionals.)

-One can create the INCAR file for generating WAVECAR files using the GGA with the following command, for instance.
+One can create the INCAR file for generating WAVECAR files using the GGA with the following command, for instance,

 ::

     grep -v LHFCALC INCAR | grep -v ALGO | sed s/"NSW     =  50"/"NSW     =   1"/ > INCAR-pre

+and, then, move the WAVECAR file to the director for the hybrid functional calculation.